MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/Introduction-to-Active-Directory-Domain-Services--AD-DS--Virtualization--Level-100-.md

 A virtual machine \(VM\) makes it easy for hypervisor administrators to roll back a domain controller’s USNs \(its logical clock\) by, for example, applying a snapshot outside of the domain controller’s awareness.
 For more information about USN and USN rollback, including another illustration to demonstrate undetected instances of USN rollback, see [USN and USN Rollback](http://technet.microsoft.com/library/virtual_active_directory_domain_controller_virtualization_hyperv(WS.10).aspx#usn_and_usn_rollback).

-Beginning with [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)], AD DS virtual domain controllers hosted on hypervisor platforms that expose an identifier called VM\-Generation ID can detect and employ necessary safety measures to protect the AD DS environment if the virtual machine is rolled back in time by the application of a VM snapshot.
+Beginning with  Windows Server 2012 , AD DS virtual domain controllers hosted on hypervisor platforms that expose an identifier called VM\-Generation ID can detect and employ necessary safety measures to protect the AD DS environment if the virtual machine is rolled back in time by the application of a VM snapshot.
 The VM\-GenerationID design uses a hypervisor\-vendor independent mechanism to expose this identifier in the address space of the guest virtual machine, so the safe virtualization experience is consistently available of any hypervisor that supports VM\-GenerationID.
 This identifier can be sampled by services and applications running inside the virtual machine to detect if a virtual machine has been rolled back in time.

 ### <a name="BKMK_HowSafeguardsWork"></a>How do these virtualization safeguards work?
 During domain controller installation, AD DS initially stores the VM GenerationID identifier as part of the msDS\-GenerationID attribute on the domain controller’s computer object in its database \(often referred to as the directory information tree, or DIT\).
 The VM GenerationID is independently tracked by a Windows driver inside the virtual machine.